What to watch for as the big Chinese political event of the year approaches - ExBulletin

 Wang Yi enjoys Xi's trust and currently dominates diplomatic policymaking below Xi's level.
 So it wouldn't be a shock if Wang remained foreign minister for a while longer, Thomas said.

 The person who has received the most attention as a possible successor is Liu Jianchao, a Communist Party official, former foreign ministry spokesman and ambassador to the Philippines and Indonesia.
-He has made several trips abroad in recent months, including to Africa, Europe, Australia and the United States, reinforcing speculation that he is the leading candidate.
+He has made several trips abroad in recent months, notably to Africa, Europe, Australia And United Statesincreasing speculation that he would be the leading candidate.

-Other names were mentioned, notably that of Ma Zhaoxu, executive vice minister of Foreign Affairs.
+Other names that have been thrown around include Ma Zhaoxu, the Deputy Executive Minister of Foreign Affairs.
 Wu said it likely depends on whether Xi and Wang trust each other.

 I don't know what Wang Yi thinks about it, he said.
 Whether Wang Yi likes someone like Liu Jianchao or likes someone like Ma Zhaoxu.
 And also Xi Jinping.
 So it’s more about personal relationships.